Everything you need to know about shoe last shapes and why they’re so important when finding the right fit for you.

 Once it’s been created, many companies around the world won’t ever throw it away as they can continue to use it as a basis for all future designs.

-For example, if we wanted to develop a new range of Oxford shoes with a broader toe or a certain heel height, we can use the last as a basis to ensure our customers are guaranteed the same fit they know and love.
+For example, if we wanted to develop a new range of Oxford shoes with a broader toe or a certain heel height, we can use the shoe last shape as a basis to ensure our customers are guaranteed the same fit they know and love.

 Why is a shoe last important to you personally?